Yaruzoku/IOCYRA/README.md

 🚧 **In development**

-Iocyra is currently under active development.
+IOCYRA is currently under active development.
 Features and functionality may change as the project evolves.

 ## Planned Analysis

 The goal is to combine several lightweight analysis techniques into a single Discord-based tool:

 * **VirusTotal** — threat intelligence and detection results
-* **YARA** — custom rule-based detection
+* **YARA** — custom rule-based detection when tf did I add yara lmao
 * **Hashing** — SHA-256 and other file hashes
 * **Static analysis** — basic file information and indicators

 ## License